KumarShivam1908/CPP-Hub/CPP CONCEPTS/Fundamentals/README.md

 The `const` keyword makes variables **immutable** and doesn't let the variable value change throughout the program.
 If someone tries to modify a const variable, it throws a compile-time error.
 The intuition behind using it is when you want to fix a value which you won't be changing throughout your code.

+>When we pass a const vector by reference to a function, it ensures that the vector's data cannot be modified within the function.
+This is a key use of const—it allows safe and efficient access to data without risking unintended changes.

 ## 5. C++ Block Scope

 Block scope in C++ refers to the region of code enclosed by curly braces `{}`.
 Variables declared inside a block are only accessible within that block and are destroyed when the block ends.
 This allows you to reuse variable names in different blocks without conflict.